miloszowi/demandify/README.md

 ```
 $ docker/start
 ```
-to setup everything at once - demandify should be available on localhost.
+to set up everything at once - demandify should be available on localhost.

 ## Running tests